Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 The intake self-assessment: How many separate places do invoices currently arrive before reaching your accounting system?
 If the honest answer is more than two, you have an intake problem.
 Every additional entry point is a potential gap in your AP ledger and a future audit risk.

-For a comprehensive look at the technology behind automated invoice intake, see our guide on invoice capture software.
+For a full look at the technology behind automated invoice intake, see our guide on invoice capture software.
 For AP-specific performance benchmarks, our accounts payable tracking guide covers the KPIs that measure intake effectiveness.

 Manual data entry is the most expensive step in the invoice lifecycle.
 At an industry average of $12.88 per invoice, the majority of that cost is human labor: opening the document, reading it, typing the data into the accounting system, and reviewing for errors.
 The Institute of Finance and Management (IOFM) reports that approximately 39% of manually processed invoices contain at least one data entry error, and each error costs an average of $52 to investigate and correct.